 But teeth themselves help you keep healthy.
 For example, the number of teeth you have influences how fit you are.
 And if you have fewer teeth, you are more likely to be homebound, especially if you don’t wear dentures.

 Does Dental Care Really Improve Your Life Expectancy?

 So we’ve seen that your teeth are related to your life expectancy, but perhaps that could be attributed to other factors like genetics, snacking habits, and previous health conditions — not your dental care.
 Is there anything showing that taking care of your teeth actually extends your life?

 There is at least one large, high-quality study.
 This study was published in 2013, and looked at over 21,000 Japanese individuals age 65 and over.
 In a four-year follow-up, they confirmed that the number of teeth a person has is directly related to mortality risk: the more teeth, the lower the risk.

 They also confirmed that people with 19 or fewer teeth reduced their mortality risk if they performed all three aspects of good oral health care: tooth brushing, regular dental visits, and wearing dentures.
 In fact, if they followed all three types of care, they cut their mortality risk essentially in half!

 It’s also important for us to note that people with more teeth live better lives as they age, not just longer ones.
 With more teeth, you are better able to remain active and remain social.
 You’ll be freer to enjoy the things you love as you get older.

-If you are looking for a dentist in Columbus that can help you enjoy a longer and better life, please call today for an appointment with Dr. Mike Firouzian at the Center for Family & Cosmetic Dentistry.
+If you are looking for a dentist in Columbus, Ohio that can help you enjoy a longer and better life, please call today for an appointment with Dr. Mike Firouzian.